-This super green spirulina broccoli smoothie is creamy, packed with nutrients and tropical flavor!
+This super green broccoli smoothie is creamy, packed with nutrients and tropical flavor!
 Easy to make and customizable, it’s a meal prep-friendly vegan breakfast or snack idea that even kids enjoy.

 Even those who aren’t keen on this cruciferous vegetable can enjoy its health benefits by drinking this refreshing super green smoothie in the morning.